Evictions and Claims of Ownership

 Eviction Trials in the Superior Court.
 At the eviction trial, both parties will present their legal arguments, documentation and testimony that support their positions.
 At the conclusion of the trial the Superior Court judge will decide whether or not there is a landlord-tenant relationship between the two parties or a buyer-seller relationship.
 If the judge determines that there is a landlord-tenant relationship then he or she will enter judgment in favor of the landlord.
 However, if the judge finds that there is a buyer-seller relationship then he or she will dismiss the eviction lawsuit at which point the party seeking the eviction is free to file a quiet title action to settle the dispute of ownership.

-This frustration is understandable, but it is important to remember that the Justice Court Judge is just following the law, it does not mean that he or she necessarily believes the tenant.
-So it should not be interpreted as a sign that we the landlord did something wrong or the tenant make some brilliant legal maneuver.
-It simply means the Judge is following the law.
+The frustration is understandable, but it is important to remember that the Justice Court Judge is just following the law, it does not mean that he or she necessarily believes the tenant.
+So, it should not be interpreted as a sign that the landlord did something wrong or the tenant made some brilliant legal maneuver.
+It simply means the Justice Court Judge is following the law.

 If you need help from an experienced eviction attorney, then contact the Dunaway Law Group at 480-702-1608 or message us HERE.